OpenWrt: Development

 Besides building system images, OpenWrt development environment also provides a mechanism for simplified cross-platform building of OpenWrt software packages.
 Source code for each software package is required to provide a Makefile-like set of building instructions, and an optional set of patches for bug fixes or footprint optimizations.

 Hardware compatibility

 OpenWrt runs many different routers and includes a table of compatible hardware on its website.
 In its buyer's guide, it notes that users recommend devices equipped with wireless chips from either Qualcomm's Atheros, Ralink (now MediaTek) or any vendor with open source drivers and specifications.
-OpenWrt also recommends choosing a device with a minimum of 8 MB of flash and 64 MB of RAM, preferably higher amounts.
+It specifically avoids Broadcom chipsets as the feature set is very limited due to having no open drivers.
+OpenWrt also recommends choosing a device with a minimum of 16 MB of flash and 128 MB of RAM, preferably higher amounts.